2020 Artists of Promise - Creative Writing Competition

 Entries not meeting guidelines and entry requirements will not be accepted.
 Entries from each of the categories will be blind reviewed by a panel of experts in the corresponding discipline.
 Winners in each of the categories will be showcased in Passages, a Maricopa Community Colleges annual publication dedicated to the competition.

-Please see the application for Competition Requirements, Criterion, and to submit your work.
+Please see the online application for Competition Requirements, Criterion, and to submit your work.

 Entry Process Opens: September 15, 2019